Dutch Bros Inc. (BROS): Skating on Thin Ice? We Know the Answer

-Dutch Bros Inc. (NYSE:BROS) went down by -5.24% from its latest closing price compared to the recent 1-year high of $81.40.
-The company’s stock price has collected -17.21% of loss in the last five trading sessions.
+Dutch Bros Inc. (NYSE:BROS) went up by 10.17% from its latest closing price compared to the recent 1-year high of $81.40.
+The company’s stock price has collected 0.75% of gains in the last five trading sessions.
 Press Release reported on 01/11/22 that PLANET FITNESS, INC. TO ACQUIRE 114 LOCATIONS FROM ONE OF ITS TOP FRANCHISEES, SUNSHINE FITNESS GROWTH HOLDINGS, LLC.

 Is It Worth Investing in Dutch Bros Inc. (NYSE :BROS) Right Now?